Anna Turley: Political career (2005–2013)

 Turley was shortlisted for the North West Durham seat for the 2010 general election but lost out to Pat Glass.

-In 2011, Turley founded a consultancy and online forum ProgLoc (Progressive Localism) for progressive debate of key issues affecting local government, and became an associate researcher for the NGO Future of London.
 In 2012 Turley was listed as a speaker for the New Labour pressure group Progress.

-In 2013, Turley became a senior research fellow at IPPR North.

 In 2013, Turley was selected to stand in the Redcar constituency from an all-women shortlist, in a contentious selection process that was ultimately associated with the resignation of ten Labour councillors.